cqse/teamscale-cli/README.md

 # Teamscale Precommit Command Line Client

-The Teamscale precommit command line interface allows you to integrate precommit analysis in editors or IDEs such as VS Code, Emacs or Sublime, by providing findings in a standard error format that can be interpreted like compile time errors.
+The [Teamscale](https://teamscale.com) precommit command line interface allows you to integrate precommit analysis in editors or IDEs such as VS Code, Emacs or Sublime, by providing findings in a standard error format that can be interpreted like compile time errors.

 ## Installation

+1. Install ```libgit2``` (https://libgit2.org) on all platforms except Windows
+    - On macOS use `brew install libgit2`.
-1. Install ```libgit2```: https://libgit2.org (not necessary on Windows as it's already package with the pygit dependency)
+    - Not necessary on Windows as ```libgit2``` is already packaged with the ```pygit``` dependency.

 2. Install this client via pip:
  ```bash